Night of the Ghouls: Production and analysis

 The film makes extensive use of static two shot, which David Hogan considered to have contributed to making this an "atypically boring" film by Wood.
 The film's main setting is the rebuilt house on Willows Lake that burned down in Bride of the Monster.
 There are frequent references to the mad scientist (Bela Lugosi) and Lobo (Tor Johnson), the latter of whom returns, his face now half-destroyed from the fire.
 The narrative notion that the house by Willow Lake is a recently reconstructed building is contradicted by the actual appearance of the house, which seems to be old and in disrepair.
 Craig suggests that the house would not look out of place in a Hooverville.

-The formal-wearing police investigator seems as a rather anachronistic figure, more reminiscent of a figure from a gothic fiction work or a costume drama.
+The formal-wearing police investigator seems a rather anachronistic figure, more reminiscent of a figure from a gothic fiction work or a costume drama.
 Valda Hansen, who plays the White Ghost, was seen as Wood's ingenue.
 She had reportedly impressed him with her vivacity and allure.
 David Hogan considered the spookiest scenes to be the ones featuring either Hansen or Jeannie Stevens, playing the film's ghostly femmes fatales.

 Wood, his face hidden by a dark veil, doubled for the Black Ghost in several shots.
 According to actor Paul Marco, Wood could not get Jeannie Stevens to film these scenes.
 So he wore the costume and acted as her stand-in.
 Also, a publicity photo of Wood is seen on a wanted poster on the wall of the police station.

 Tom Mason, who doubled for Bela Lugosi in Plan 9 From Outer Space appeared in Night of the Ghouls as one of the undead, while his wife Margaret Mason played the role of "Martha" (the woman in the car frightened by the White Ghost).
 In 1992, Margaret Mason was one of the people interviewed for the Ed Wood documentary Flying Saucers Over Hollywood: The Plan Nine Companion.

 The séances featured in the film have some atypical elements.
 Skulls are set on the séance table and skeletons are sitting around it.
 The sound effects and floating trumpet would not be out of place in a 19th-century séance, though the electronically altered voice of the deceased is a far more modern element.